VALENTINE’S DINNER AT HOME ..

 You can cover biscuits or raspberries as well!

-I hope I’ve given you a few ideas for how to make Valentine/Galentine/ Palentine’s day 2021 as cheerful as possible, while we wait hopefully for a return to our old lives.
-Or, you might decide, as himself and meself have, that Valentine’s Night can be just as much fun at home!
+I hope I’ve given you a few ideas for how to make Valentine/Galentine/ Palentine’s day as yummy and stress-free as possible, and you might decide, as himself and meself have, that Valentine’s Night can be just as much fun at home!

 Have a great Val/Pal/Galentine’s evening, and I’ll be in touch asap about Pancake Tuesday! :)